Skip to content

 The issuer proof consists of two octet strings.

 The first octet string is the issuer signature over the combined MAC representation.
-The issuer signs the JWS using its stable public key, and a fixed header containing the alg associated with signing algorithm in use.
+The issuer signs the combined MAC representation using its stable public key, and the internal signing algorithm for the given fully-specified MAC algorithm variant.

 The second octet string is the Shared Secret used to generate the per-payload keys for the combined representation.